-G20 leaders reaffirmed their previous stance towards cryptocurrencies in a declaration released after the G20 Summit in Osaka on June 29.
+G20 leaders reaffirmed their previous stance towards cryptocurrencies in a declaration following the G20 Summit in Osaka on June 29

 In the declaration, the G20 leaders state that cryptocurrencies do not currently constitute a threat to monetary stability, and that technological innovation can deliver significant benefit to the economy.